mwojnars/hypertag/README.md

 ### Tags

-In a tagged block, text may start on the same line as the tag (_inline_ contents), and it may extend to subsequent lines (_multiline_ contents) unless sub-blocks are present.
+In a tagged block, the text may start on the same line (_headline_) as the tag (_inline_ content) and may extend to subsequent lines (_multiline_ content) unless sub-blocks are present.
+Any content that starts below the headline is called _outline_ content (short for "out of the line").
-Inline text gets rendered to a consise form: with no surrounding newlines between the body and the HTML tags.
+Inline text is rendered to a more consise form than outline text: with no surrounding newlines between the body and the HTML tags.

     h1 | This is inline text, no surrounding newlines are printed. p  | This paragraph is "inline" and "multiline" at the same time, it continues on subsequent lines without additional "|" markers. div |
-      Another example of how a multiline text-only block can be written using an initial "|" marker in the headline and no other markers thereafter.
+      Another example of how a multiline text-only block can be written using an initial "|" marker in the headline and no more markers thereafter.

 output: